123saikiran/RockPaperScissors.github.io/README.md

-# RockPaperScissors.github.io
+# SimpleCalculator
-Rock paper and scissors game in javascript
+Simple calculator in javascript.